To get Personalised DAF Based Questions for your Robust Interview Preparation.

 To prepare for INTERNAL SECURITY for any competitive exam, aspirants have to know about Linkage between Organised Crime and Terrorism.
 It gives an idea of all the important topics for the IAS Exam and the Economy syllabus (GS-III.).
 The linkage between Organised Crime and Terrorism terms are important from Economy perspectives in the UPSC exam.
 IAS aspirants should thoroughly understand their meaning and application, as questions can be asked from this static portion of the IAS Syllabus in both the UPSC Prelims and the UPSC Mains exams.
 Even these topics are also highly linked with current affairs.
 Almost every question asked from them is related to current events.
 So, apart from standard textbooks, you should rely on newspapers and news analyses as well for these sections.

-• Understanding the organised criminal group as per UN convention against Transnational Organised Crime defines organised criminal group as:
+• Understanding the organized criminal group as per UN convention against Transnational Organised Crime defines organized criminal group as:

 • A group of three or more persons that was not randomly formed;